brunoformagio/unapi/TESTING.md

 To debug tests:
 1. Use `console.log()` statements in your tests
-2. Run a single test file with `pnpm test -- path/to/file.test.ts`
+2. Run a single test file with `pnpm test path/to/file.test.ts`
-3. Use the `--verbose` flag for more detailed output: `pnpm test -- --verbose`
+3. Use the `--ui` flag for the Vitest UI: `pnpm vitest --ui`